-Google Wallet made official, full launch coming in the summerAlex Wagner - Deputy Managing Editor, News Desk
+Google Wallet made official, full launch coming in the summerAlex Wagner - Editorial Director of News and Content

 And just like that, Google Wallet has been made official, along with Google Offers.
 First up is Google Wallet, which will use near field communication tech to enable users of an Android app to make contactless payments at participating businesses.
 Google is partnering with MasterCard, Citi, First Data, and Sprint on the service and there will be several retailers on board from the start, including Macy's, American Eagle, Walgreens, and Subway.
 Google Wallet will use MasterCard's PayPass system and will initially support Citi MasterCards as well as a Google Prepaid Card that can be reloaded with any other type of card.
 It's not just credit cards that can be stored in your Wallet, though, as data on loyalty cards and gift cards can be stored, too.

 Only Nexus S 4G owners will have access to Wallet out of the gate, but Google says that support for more devices will come "over time."
 Google Wallet is undergoing trials in San Francisco and New York, with a full launch coming later in the summer that'll include support from 20,000 retail merchants.
 You can find out more about Wallet right here.